DanySK/slides-2025-unito-progmob-collektive/content/_generator.md

 ![MIT Proto](https://raw.githubusercontent.com/jakebeal/MIT-Proto/refs/heads/master/webproto/figures/protorunning.png)

-The precursor of aggregate programming, based on the idea of *amorphus computing*.
+The precursor of aggregate programming, based on the idea of *amorphous computing*.

 * Originally developed at the MIT by Jonathan Bachrach and Jake Beal
 * C++ with built-in OpenGL visualisation